Intro

 Configure the drain

-• Drain Name: GPTrends Bot Analytics
+GPTrends Bot Analytics - Projects:

-• Sources: Select all besides builds
+Your website project - Sources: Select all besides

-• Sampling Rate: 100%
+Production - Sampling Rate:

 4